-

 If therapy doesn't seem to be working we would discuss why this might be and search for a process that could be more beneficial for you.
 If this involves ending therapy with me and moving on to therapy with someone else that is fine with me.

-Yes you can stop and start therapy as it feels right for you.
 If you take break for a few weeks I can usually hold your space.
-If you want to break for over a month we may have to arrange a new appointment time when you return.
+If you want to break for over a month we may have to arrange a new appointment when you wish to restart.

 No - I operate outside the NHS so no referral is required.
 If you are anxious about seeing a non-NHS therapist your GP will be able to give you guidance as to whether your condition would benefit from therapy and the pros and cons of whether to seek support from within the NHS or privately.